a-patel/LiteXSms/docs/Sinch.md

 # LiteX Sinch Sms
 > LiteX.Sms.Sinch is a sms library which is based on LiteX.Sms.Core and Sinch Sms API.

-Allow sending texts via Twilio.
+Allow sending texts via Sinch API.

 Wrapper around Sinch api to send sms messages from any type of application.